MaGrra/chess_ruby/README.md

 {IF contains opponent piece - it gets deleted
 {switch player

-Save game!
-Check king
+{Check king
-scan the board for the opposite king - get its location scan board for @current_player pieces - check if they have kings location in available location if no - return if yes - check for checkmate
+{scan the board for the opposite king - get its location [scan board for @current_player pieces - check if they have kings location in available location [if no - return
+[if yes - check for checkmate
-    get all the possible moves a king can make each goes thrugh if in way of a diffe
+    [get all the possible moves a king can make
+    [each goes thrugh if in way of a diffe
-Game over
+[Game over
-    Checkmate
-    Surrender
+    [Checkmate
+    [Surrender